muldjord/skyscraper/README.md

 * Add the option to use textual data in the artwork compositor, enabling the option to add Publisher and other info as a layer
 * Add "noResize" to config.ini variables

+#### Version 2.8.3 (In progress, unreleased)
+* Added "region" and "lang" options to "[platform]" section of config.ini
+* Added "noResize" variable to "[localDb]" config.ini section
+* Fixed bug where "--query" would stop working when region was autodetected

 #### Version 2.8.2 (7th December 2018)
 * Now autodetects region from filename and prioritizes it when scraping with "screenscraper" unless user has forced region with "--region" option (thank you to "movisman" for suggesting this)
 * Fixed issue where "wheel" artwork would not be fetched for specified region even though it exists